LadyBoonami/neo-ed/doc/posix_incompatibilities.md

 but some differences:

 - As a base address, RE forward search starts from the beginning of the file.
-- As an address modifier, RE forward and backward search start from the modified line, but do not currently wrap around at the beginning or end of the file. **TODO**?
 - Use of a number as an address modifier without prior `+` or `-` is not supported.
 - Specifying more addresses than the command takes is currently not supported.